Waynflete Infants' School Online Safety

 At Waynflete Infants’ School we consider your child’s safety on the internet to be extremely important in this ever-changing world of information technology.

 As a parent/carer it is very important to understand how to keep your children safe online and what to do if you come across something unfamiliar or unsure of.
-Below there are a number of links to different sources of information that are aimed at helping parents/carers and children be informed to ensure children’s safety when accessing the internet from home.

-Mrs Amanda Griffiths
+Online Safety Lead: Mrs Amanda Griffiths

 Think U Know for 5 to 7 year olds – This website is there to help you go on the internet in a safe way.
 It explains who to talk to if you are worried through a range of fun, engaging cartoons and provides quality resources.